 Analysis of data from lodgepole pine

 We re-analyzed a previously published population genomic dataset for lodgepole pine, Pinus contorta, a conifer that is widely distributed across the Northwest of North America.
 Briefly, Yeaman et al. (2016) collected samples from 254 populations across British Columbia and Alberta, Canada and Northern Washington, USA.
 The lodgepole pine genome is very large (20Gbp), so Yeaman et al. (2016) used a sequence capture technique based on the P. contorta transcriptome.
 Allele frequencies were estimated for many markers across the captured portion of the genome by sequencing 1-4 individuals per population.
 Yeaman et al. (2016) performed GEA on each SNP using Spearman’s ρ and used their top-candidate method (see above) to aggregate data across sites within genes.
 We downloaded the data for individual SNPs from the Dryad repository associated with Yeaman et al. (2016) (https://doi.org/10.5061/dryad.0t407).
 We converted Spearman’s ρ p-values into empirical p-values and performed WZA on the same genes analyzed by Yeaman et al (2016).
 We also repeated the top-candidate method, classifying SNPs with empirical p-values < 0.01 as outliers.
+However, as above, we use the p-value from the top-candidate method as a continuous index.

 Data and Code Availability